An area-bounce exchanging bijection on a large subset of Dyck paths: The bijection

 \subsection{The operators $A_i$, $C_i$, $S_i$ and $B_{i,k}$}

 \begin{defn} Let $\dycksb(n) = \dycks(n) \cup \{\bot\}$ be the set of Dyck paths of semilength $n$ adjoined with a symbol $\bot$. \end{defn}

-We define a bunch of operators on $\dycksb(n)$.
+We define several operators on $\dycksb(n)$.
 For the operators $A_i$ and $C_i$, $i$ will run from $1$ through $n$.
 For the operators $S_i$ and $B_{i,k}$, $i$ will be indexed by the indices of the bounce points of the path.
 All these operations are applied left to right and all of them applied on $\bot$ result in $\bot$.